fullstackreact/react-native-firestack/README.md

 Regardless of which linking you choose to run with, it is _very_ important to "embed" the framework `libFirestack.a` in your application.
 Until we can find an automated way of handling this, *this needs to be done manually*.

+#### iOS will _not_ be able to find `libFirestack.a` if you forget this step.

 Find your application tab in Xcode, click on `Build Phases`.
 In there, find the build phase of `Embed Frameworks` and click the `+` button and add `libFirestack.a` to the list.
 Make sure the `Code Sign on Copy` checkbox is ticked on and the destination is Frameworks with an empty subpath.

+> If you do not see an `Embed Frameworks` build phase, do not fret!
+Click on the plus button on the build phases menu and select `New Copy Files Phase`.
+Make sure the destination is set to `Frameworks` and it'll be the same thing as the `Embed Frameworks` phase.

 ![Embed frameworks](http://d.pr/i/1aZq5.png)